NaturalIntelligence/wp-thumb-post/readme.txt

 * extra functions to get views count or last visit time
 * admin panel for admin to view posts stats.
 * small code imporvment to spped up processing

+= 8.2.0 =
+* Restrict direct access to the admin page